* This is the Professional Version. *

 (Chronic Infective Tubulointerstitial Nephritis)

 Chronic pyelonephritis is continuing pyogenic infection of the kidney that occurs almost exclusively in patients with major anatomic abnormalities.
-Symptoms include fever, malaise, and flank pain.
+Symptoms may be absent or may include fever, malaise, and flank pain.
 Diagnosis is with urinalysis, culture, and imaging tests.
 Treatment is with antibiotics and correction of any structural disorders.

 Pathologically there is atrophy and calyceal deformity with overlying parenchymal scarring.
 Chronic pyelonephritis may progress to chronic kidney disease.
 Patients with chronic pyelonephritis may have residual foci of infection that may predispose to bacteremia or, among kidney transplant patients, seed the urinary tract and transplanted kidney.